700software/simple-callback-log/README.md

     curl -d '{"test": true}' --header 'content-type:application/json'  http://localhost:3000/api/callback

-Or, more practically, host it in Vercel easily to create an HTTPS endpoint to receive webhook tests.
+Or, more practically, **host it in Vercel** easily to create an HTTPS endpoint to receive webhook tests from web services,
+that could then be **copy/paste** to your local environment.

 New database setup